’13 Reasons Why’ Fan Theory: Is Clay Actually Dead?

 Alternatively, what if Clay didn’t die as a result of that car accident, but prior to the star of 13 Reasons Why?
 Could Clay have committed suicide after Hannah’s death and then imagined everything as he died?

-While 13 Reasons Why is fairly self-contained as a series, executive producer, Selena Gomez, recently told The Hollywood Reporter that she is keen to explore some of the other character’s stories, although there is no official confirmation from Netflix yet in regard to Season 2.
+While 13 Reasons Why is fairly self-contained as a series, executive producer Selena Gomez recently told The Hollywood Reporter that she is keen to explore some of the other character’s stories, although there is no official confirmation from Netflix yet in regard to Season 2.
 If this is the case, could this theory about Clay be revealed in Season 2?
 Only time will reveal this answer.

 What do you think, could Clay be dead in 13 Reasons Why?
 Let us know you thoughts and theories by commenting below.